rancherfederal/rke2-aws-tf/README.md

 }
 ```

+**Note:** The S3 bucket will be dynamically created during cluster creation, in order to pre create an iam policy that points to this bucket, the use of wildcards is recommended.
+For example: `s3:::us-gov-west-1:${var.cluster_name}-*`

 ##### Get Autoscaling Instances

 Servers need to be able to query instances within their autoscaling group for "leader election".